IBM/kar/sdk/java/README.md

     <feature>concurrent-1.0</feature>
 </featureManager>
 ```
-`kar-actor` loads actors at deploy time.
+`kar` loads actors at deploy time.
 Add the actors to the classpath and expose to the actor runtime as context parameters in `web.xml`.
 For example, if you have KAR actor types `Dog` and `Cat` which are implemented by `com.example.Actor1` and `com.example.Actor2`, respectively, your `web.xml` would have:
 ```xml
 <context-param>
     <param-name>kar-actor-classes</param-name>